-"I can say it's a painful place because things
+"I can say it's a painful place because things"

-2 A highly addictive street drug made from heroin and marijuana that happens in the night are not good.
+that happens in the night are not good.
 And there are many drug lords (group members agree in the background some saying yes drug dealers) there are many drug dealers."
 (Soweto Focus Group)